 Would funding or other resources facilitate under-resourced organizations’ participation as CAEECC Members and/or in CAEECC Working Groups?
 (Note: consider coordinating with CPUC on possible pilot opportunities) See Compensation Recommendations in Section 2 of this report, and additional ideas brainstormed in the Appendix.

-Other topics/solution ideas as appropriate (note, “Restructuring CAEECC” was added as a priority category/set of recommendations; it ties together the Membership Composition and DEI recommendations and features bold recommendations for CAEECC’s consideration)
+Other topics/solution ideas as appropriate (note, “Restructuring CAEECC” was added as a priority category/set of recommendations; it ties together the Membership Composition and JEDI recommendations and features bold recommendations for CAEECC’s consideration)

-Diversity Equity & Inclusion Key Scope Questions & Annotated Responses
+Justice, Equity, Diversity & Inclusion Key Scope Questions & Annotated Responses

 How can we diversify the lead and/or alternate representatives from CAEECC Member organizations on CAEECC?
 See list in Appendix B of “CAEECC CDE WG – 2nd Mtg Summary 2.3.2033 redline” on the 2nd WG meeting page.